nezarati/rigol-waveform-viewer/README.md

         * **Black & White**: Creates a high-contrast, printer-friendly version.
         * **IEEE Style**: Formats the plot for academic publications (specific size, `10pt Times New Roman` font, simplified colors).
         * **Measurements Below Plot**: Option to place the measurement table neatly at the bottom.

 ***

+## Technical Details

+This viewer is intentionally designed as a single, self-contained `index.html` file for maximum portability and simplicity.
+There are no external dependencies, no build steps, and no installation required.

+* **Core Technology**: The application is built with vanilla **HTML5**, **CSS3**, and **JavaScript (ES6+)**.
+* **Rendering Engine**: All waveform plotting, grids, and annotations are rendered on the **HTML5 Canvas API**, providing high-performance graphics directly in the browser.
+* **Binary File Parsing**: The viewer includes custom-built parsers for the Rigol and Tektronix `.wfm` formats.
+It uses the `FileReader` API to load files into an `ArrayBuffer` and then directly manipulates the binary data using `DataView` to extract waveform points and metadata according to the manufacturers' file specifications.
+* **State Management**: The application state (view offsets, zoom levels, cursor positions, annotations, etc.) is managed in a simple JavaScript object.
+For multi-file support, an array of these state objects is maintained, with each tab corresponding to an element in the array.

+***